-The benefit of having two good ears, separated by our head, is largely a benefit in locating sounds in space.
+The benefit of having two good ears, separated by our beefy head, is largely a benefit in locating sounds in space.
 Our determination of the direction of a sound source is made primarily by comparing the quality of sound that arrives at each ear.
 Basically two judgments are made: relative loudness and relative timing.
 After a distinct sound is produced, if the sound seems louder to the left ear than to the right ear and is heard at the left ear before it gets around to the right ear, then the person will decide that the sound came from the left.

 To demonstrate this, ask a student to sit in front of you, facing the class.
-Blindfold the student and move around him/her, making a distinct sound.
+Blindfold the student and move around her or him, making a distinct sound.
 Snapping fingers works, but a sharper sound, such as clicking together two spoons, works even better.
 Your student's job is to locate the source of your sound in space.
 The student can either point in the direction of the sound or try to describe its location verbally.
-The subject will have little trouble if the sound is produced off to either side, either directly or at an angle.
-The trouble begins when the sound is equidistant from both ears, such as when the sound is not coming from one side or another, there is little basis for deciding whether the sound is in front, above, or behind when the sound is equidistant from both ears.